mckravchyk/shocut/docs/api/shocut.md

   * Returns `boolean` indicating whether the shortcut is to be removed
 * `keys` string | string[] (optional) - Run `removeShortcut` only for shortcuts registered for the particular keys rather than all, sparing unnecessary processing.
 The keys are case insensitive (unlike processing of [Shortcut](./structures/shortcut.md) in `removeShortcut`!).

+Returns `number` - the number of shortcuts that have been removed.

 Removes shortcuts that match the `removeShortcut` anti-filter callback and optionally, `keys`.
 It works opposite to the `Array.prototype.filter`.

 Use `Shocut.modifiersMatch` to evaluate a shortcut by its modifiers.